-You must be able to effectively read, write and communicate in English, utilize a medical microscope, read instrument displays, and perform procedures that require eye-hand coordination.
-You must be able to discriminate color reactions.

-You must be able to hear alarms that are used to signal instrument malfunction, fire or other emergencies.

-You must be able to effectively manipulate medical laboratory equipment such as microscopes and pipettes, as well as the devices used to collect specimens.
+- You must be able to effectively read, write and communicate in English, utilize a medical microscope, read instrument displays, and perform procedures that require eye-hand coordination.
+You must be able to discriminate color reactions. - You must be able to hear alarms that are used to signal instrument malfunction, fire or other emergencies. - You must be able to effectively manipulate medical laboratory equipment such as microscopes and pipettes, as well as the devices used to collect specimens.
 You must be able to, and develop the skill to collect blood specimens without undue trauma to the patient.
-You must be able to tolerate wearing gloves and other personal protective equipment as required.

-Your general physical health must be such that you can perform light to moderate physical activity.
+You must be able to tolerate wearing gloves and other personal protective equipment as required. - Your general physical health must be such that you can perform light to moderate physical activity. - Touching is an integral part of instruction and competency demonstration of skills in the Phlebotomy and MLT program.
+If this is an issue, please contact the Director privately prior to class to discuss any concerns. - Pregnancy is not considered a disability.
+Students will be required to perform all essential skills unless specific accommodations are requested by physician's order.
 Your general mental health must be such that you can maintain attention to detail and interact effectively with other medical personnel and with patients under stress.